Darden Restaurants: Acquisitions

 Starboard assembled its slate of directors to challenge all the sitting board members in the company's upcoming shareholder elections.
 In support of their candidacy, it released a 294-slide presentation in early September about how the company had gone wrong and how its directors would restore it to health.
 While it received considerable media attention for its detailed focus on Olive Garden, in particular the chain's "wasteful" practice of serving too many of its free unlimited breadsticks at once (to prevent food waste due to staleness: instead of one per customer plus an additional one per table; additional breadsticks are served fresh on demand) and not salting the water it boiled pasta in, to secure a longer warranty on the pots, it also attacked management for spending lavishly on the chain's corporate headquarters while paying the general managers of individual restaurants less than its competitors did.
-Management responded two days later that it was already implementing many of the suggested changes, and said the free breadsticks merely represented "Italian generosity".
-Nevertheless, in October, shareholders replaced the entire board with Starboard's slate, in what an observer called an "epic fail" for management since that rarely happens.
+Management responded two days later that it was already implementing many of the suggested changes, and said the free breadsticks merely represented "Italian generosity."
+Nevertheless, in October, shareholders replaced the entire board with Starboard's slate, in what an observer called an "epic fail" for management, since that rarely happens.

 On March 27, 2017, Darden announced its intent to acquire Cheddar's Scratch Kitchen for $780 million from shareholders such as L Catterton and Oak Investment Partners.
-On March 28, 2017, when Darden announced that it had acquired Cheddar's Scratch Kitchen and "lifted its full-year earnings outlook," the company became the biggest gainer that day on the S&P 500, with shares growing nearly 9 percent.
+On March 28, 2017, when Darden announced that it had acquired Cheddar's Scratch Kitchen and "lifted its full-year earnings outlook," the company became the biggest gainer that day on the S&P 500, with shares growing nearly 9%.
 The acquisition was completed on April 24, 2017.

+On May 3, 2023, Darden announced it was acquiring Ruth's Hospitality Group Inc. for $21.50 per share in an all-cash transaction, with an equity value of approximately $715 million.
+Ruth's Hospitality is the owner and operator of the Ruth's Chris Steak House chain.
+The acquisition was completed on June 14.

+In July 2024, Darden agreed to acquire Chuy's.
+The acquisition was completed on October 11, 2024.

+Animal welfare

+In 2016, Darden announced an animal welfare policy phasing out the use of battery cage eggs in its U.S. locations by 2018 and crated pork by 2025.
+Following the announcement, it faced criticism by a coalition of environmental, labor, and animal welfare groups for continuing to source meat and dairy products from animals raised in intensive conditions, including routine antibiotic use.
+In 2019, Darden stated that it would stop sourcing meat from chickens treated with medically important antibiotics by 2023.
+In 2022, the Open Wing Alliance criticized Darden for failing to make sufficient progress on its cage-free egg commitment, after which Darden expanded its commitment to include all international locations by 2027.